sascommunities/technical-support-code/fact-gathering/get-k8s-info-vk/README.md

 - Versions from softwares in use by the deployment
 - List and describe output from objects created in the SAS deployment namespace and other related namespaces (including kube-system)
-- YAML definition from some objects
+- YAML definition from objects
 - Describe and top output from nodes in the cluster
 - Logs from pods
 - key-value pairs from Consul